hwanggu-corgi/hwanggu-log/update.md

 1. Corgi in office hour with professor reid about the assignment♥♥
     - Corgi is back♥♥
+2. Corgi add progress #148 on assignment 2, CSC 369♥♥
+    - Corgi fixing `pthread_mutex_destroy  - resource busy` error♥♥
+    - Corgi working on `msg_queue_poll` #14
+        - Corgi working on helper function `subscribe_to_events`
-1. Corgi add progress #96 on hyungmogu.com♥♥
+3. [on hold] Corgi add progress #97 on hyungmogu.com♥♥
-    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/
+    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/ #2
+        - Corgi waiting until change takes effect♥♥
-    - Corgi working on converting static template to dynamic template for `works page` #3
+    - Corgi working on converting static template to dynamic template for `works page` #5
     - Corgi completed converting static template to dynamic template for `about page`
     - Corgi completed converting static template to dynamic template for `home page`
         - Corgi working on converting static template to dynamic template